ShunSakurai/check_forbidden/README.md

 - .mqxlz, which is a compressed file of document.mqxliff file and skeleton (formatting information).
 The program extracts the document.mqxliff to a folder and removes it when everything is finished

 ### CSV files format
-The items need to be separated by commas and formatted in either:
+The items need to be encoded in UTF-8, separated by commas, and formatted in either:

 - One line of forbidden terms
 - Two lines of forbidden terms and extra information (e.g. correct terms)